jgonsior/german_ir_nlp_demo/backend/README.md

 ## Flask
 ### Deploy Backend Server

-To correctly integrate the ColBERT model into the Flask app, the paths for the index and checkpoint folder must be defined in `backend/config.ini`.
+To correctly integrate the ColBERT model into the Flask app, the paths for the index and checkpoint folder must be defined in `config.ini`.
 The path for checkpoints can be freely chosen.
 However, we have not found a way to change the paths for the indexes in the configuration files, which means the path depends on the training and evaluation setup.

 ```bash
 # deploy